 Down Payment & Closing Cost Assistance

-Commerce City is a participating jurisdiction in the Metro Mortgage Assistance Plus Program (administered by the City and County of Denver) and can also help qualifying first-time home buyers with down payment and closing cost assistance through the Housing Authority Homebuyer Program.
+Commerce City participates in the Metro Mortgage Assistance Plus Program (administered by the City and County of Denver) and can help qualifying first-time home buyers through the Housing Authority Homebuyer Program.

 Learn more about Down Payment & Closing Cost Assistance